learn-co-curriculum/phase-0-css-rainbow-lab/README.md

     - IDs __can__ only be used once per page. ex: `<div id="this-special-div"></div>`
     - Classes can be used as many times as you want. ex: `<div classes="a-less-special-div"></div>`
   - Elements nested inside other elements are called children
+    - Children inherit attributes fromt their parents.
+    - Dont' nest everything.
+Here's a [website](http://sewingandembroiderywarehouse.com/embtrb.htm) that nested everything.
+Don't do that!
   - Elements next to one another are siblings
+    - Siblings do not inherit from one another, but are important for selecting in CSS

 Here's and example of element relations:
 ```html